dotnet-foundation/website/input/about/election/policy.md

 ### Maximum Terms

 An At-Large Director may serve for a maximum of two consecutive terms.
+After two consecutive terms, an At-Large Director may run again after one year.

 If a replacement At-Large Director serves for at least half of the original term of the replaced Director, they will be considered to have served a full term for purposes of maximum terms.
 If they served for less than half of the original term, then such service will not be considered for purposes of the maximum two consecutive term restriction.
 There is no limit on the total number non-consecutive terms an individual may serve as At-Large Director, provided they do not exceed the two consecutive term limitation.